oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 In this section, we discuss an OCI Function called *object-broker*.
 You will find the sources in the source repository for this article, in path `functions/object-broker`.
 As before, the function is defined using a `func.yaml` file with metadata, and a `func.go` file with the link between the function and the Fn framework.
 File `go.mod` defines the dependencies for the function.
 The logic for interacting with OCI Object Storage Service is in the file `object-organizer.go`.
 That defines a public func `CreateObject` that is called from `func.go`.

 `CreateObject` creates an object with the specified name in the specified bucket.
 The first lines in the function `CreateObject` in `object-organizer.go` have undergone some modification in order to work with this *resource principal authentication*.
 The `auth.ResourcePrincipalConfigurationProvider()` used now does not require that an OCI configuration file and private key be included in the application.
-It assumes that the code runs inside OCI and <!--FIXME: Missing text -->
+It assumes that the code runs inside OCI and more specifically inside a resource (which can be a Function or for example a DevOps Build Server) that is known as a resource principal because it is included in a dynamic group and inherits permissions from that group membership.
+Before too long, you will get to the instructions for taking the measures required for this.

 ```go
 func CreateObject(objectName string, bucketName string, compartmentOCID string) (string, err) {